-We consider all new arrivals to be “potential members”, so the application process to volunteer or have an internship with us is exactly the same as to become a member of Terra Frutis: fill in the questionnaire to apply!
-The minimum term to volunteer is 3 weeks.
+We consider all new arrivals doing work exchange to be “potential members”, so the application process to volunteer or have an internship with us is exactly the same as to become a member.

-We do not charge rent to stay, but we do charge $10 per month for utilities.
-A security deposit of 100 USD will be collected on arrival, which is returned at the end of your stay minus the cost of utility bills, and mattress hire and laundry if used.
-For stays of less than a month, $50 of that will be kept as a donation to the community (it is difficult for us to accommodate short-term volunteers due to the training required for various farm tasks).
+We do not charge rent to stay and do work exchange, but we do charge $15 per calendar month (not pro rata) for utilities and usage wear-down, and $10 per month for mattress usage for those staying in a room.
+A security deposit of $100 will be collected on arrival, which is returned at the end of your stay, minus the cost of any community belongings you personally broke or lost, and any money owed.
+For stays of less than a month, $50 of that will be kept as a donation to the community (it is difficult for us to accommodate short-term volunteers due to the training required for various tasks).

-You will get a fair share of the food available from the land and, share our living spaces (kitchen, showers, compost toilets,…) and will be provided a place to sleep (room or simple building).
+You will get a fair share of the food available from the land and, share our living spaces (kitchen, showers, compost toilets, etc) and will be provided a place to sleep (room, simple building, camping or glamping space – depending on availability).

 Daily tasks, work, projects, etc

-- Pulling weeds from around and trees and vegetable gardens, mulching those trees
+- Weeding from around trees and in vegetable gardens

 - Chopping (unwanted) weed-trees and grasses